chaimpollak/CarND-Advanced-Lane-Lines/README.md

 ![png](output_11_0.png)

-I then saved a max x position and min x position for both lines in every chunck using a sliding window algoritihim or the previous frame if the previous frame has confident lines.
+I then saved a max x position and min x position for both lines in every chunk using a sliding window algorithm or the previous frame if the previous frame has confident lines.

 The points were saved in a confident_points list if the line width is between 10 and 55 pixels and at least 40% of the line's width is painted white, otherwise, it was saved in a uncofident_points list (see the LineBuilder.add_point() and LineBuilder.add_point_to_list() methods for more detail).

-I used only the confident_points list to create the polynomial when the confident_points list is covering at least a fifth of the image hight and there are at least 3 points in the confident_points list, otherwise I used both lists.
+I used only the confident_points list to create the polynomial when the confident_points list is covering at least a fifth of the image height and there are at least 3 points in the confident_points list, otherwise I used both lists.

 The polynomial will take into consideration the previous frame for smoothing purposes (see LaneBuilder.get_polynomial() method for more detail)

 ```python